arfc/rollo/docs/source/usersguide/parallel_rollo.rst

 Serial (none)
 =============
-The serial run mode runs each reactor model in each generation serially.
+The serial run mode runs each reactor model in each generation in series.
 The serial run mode utilizes a `map()` function to run the nuclear software for each reactor model.